lmc2179/lmc2179.github.io/drafts/fwer.md

 ## What alternatives might we use instead of the FWER?
 The FDR and Hierarchical model approaches

 FWER is an intuitive analogue to the usual False Positive (Type I Error) rate.
 However, methods like Bonferroni come at substantial cost.
 In cases where there are hundreds or thousands of simultaneous hypotheses, they may set an extremely high bar.
-There are at least two lines of criticism against the FWER, which leads us to some alternatives.
+There are at least two lines of criticism against the FWER, which lead us to some alternatives.

-**Criticism 1**: The FWER is both conservative and not the relevant quantity.
-What we care about when there are many hypotheses is knowing how many of the claimed null effects might be spurious.
+**Criticism 1**: The FWER reduces our power substantially and is not the most relevant quantity.
+What we care about when there are many hypotheses is knowing how many of the *claimed* null effects after examining the data might be spurious.
 The thing we should control is the `Total number of spurious rejections / Total number of all rejections` in any given case.
+This line of criticism has found great success in settings where the number of hypotheses run into the hundreds or thousands, as in microarray studies.
+It leads to the [False Discovery Rate](https://en.wikipedia.org/wiki/False_discovery_rate) as an alternative to the FWER which is both more relevant and more powerful.

-**Criticism 2**: Type I error rates of point hypotheses are not what we care about.
+**Criticism 2**: Type I error rates of point null hypotheses are not what we care about - the null hypothesis isn't ever true and knowing something is "not zero" isn't much information.
 We care about high-quality estimates of the parameters.
 The problematic aspects of multiple comparisons disappear if we view them from a Bayesian Perspective and fit a hierarchical model that uses all the information in the data.
+Instead of controlling the Type I error rate, we should introduce a prior which avoids us from making extreme claims.

-Since this is a criticism of the Type I erro paradigm, it's not just an issue with FWER, but is one aspect of a broader criticism of NHST.
+Since this is a criticism of the Type I error paradigm, it's not just an issue with FWER, but is one aspect of a broader criticism of NHST.
 My favorite bit of writing on this is Andrew Gelman's [Why we don't (usually) need to worry about multiple comparisons](http://www.stat.columbia.edu/~gelman/research/published/multiple2f.pdf).

-## Summary of the useful results
+I find this to be a strong criticism of P-value testing; I myself commonly use and advocate for Bayesian methods.
+Nonetheless, even as a card carrying Bayesian the methods outlined here are useful both because people use these methods often, and because MCMC on a large dataset is costly but a quick P-value calculation might not be.